 Sites: Ireland, Italy

-ISP4 will apply a systems engineering approach to complete full supply chain nutrient tracking and environmental impact assessments during the process of product development and innovation using products obtained from IPS1 / 2 / 3.
+ISP4 will apply a system engineering approach to complete full supply chain nutrient tracking and environmental impact assessments during the process of product development and innovation using products obtained from IPS1 / 2 / 3.

 The use of advanced digital tools to track GHG emissions and carbon capture during the lifecycle of food products will be promoted, linked and replicated to the business models in the other IPSs.